Updated July 15, 2019.

 18. Additional Funds (Initial Period – 3 Months): $40,000 to $60,000

-- These amounts are the minimum recommended levels to cover operating expenses, including employees’ salaries for three months.
+- These amounts are the minimum recommended levels to cover operating expenses, including employees’ salaries and uniforms for three months.
 However, Johnny Rockets cannot guarantee that this amount will be sufficient.

 - Johnny Rockets has prepared these estimates based on its experience and that of its management team.